HENRYMARTIN5/MUDsrc/README.md

 ## Content

-- `MUD.c` can be used to control MUD experiment through command.
-It has TUI.
+- `MUD.c` can be used to control MUD experiment interactively through the command-line.
+It has a TUI.
 - `MUD_BlueOrigin_Code.c` can be used to automate MUD experiment for rocket launch.
-It is tailor made for Blue Origin New Shepard flight profile.
+It is tailor-made for Blue Origin New Shepard flight profile.
 - `MUD_BlueOrigin_Code_test.c` is used to test half baked code, and it is not guaranteed to be stable.
-- `MUD_BlueOrigin_Code.bak.c` is fully functional and stable backup of MUD_BlueOrigin_Code`.c
+- `MUD_BlueOrigin_Code.bak.c` is a fully functional and stable backup of MUD_BlueOrigin_Code`.c

 ## Prerequisites
 - Raspberry Pi OS